The beginner’s guide to Scrumban

 The biggest wins are in delivering a higher quality product, achieving continuous improvement, minimizing waste, and reducing lead time.

 Project management trainer Sylvie Edwards uses Scrumban to help her students.
-Each semester she explains that her students encountered the same issues, making it necessary for them to come up with a lot of documentation and complete quite a bit of planning for projects that were only ten weeks in length.
+Each semester she explains that her students encountered the same issues, making it necessary for them to provide a lot of documentation and complete significant planning for projects that were only ten weeks in length.
 She explained that “using core, although basic, Scrum ideas and mapping them for all to see on a Kanban board allows everyone to easily see who has been assigned tasks, what has been done, what is in progress and what remains.”

 In her case, Sylvie said Scrumban offered some real benefits to her students.
 “I discovered that you could marry the basic principles of Scrum and Kanban while trying to find an easy to grasp, visual tool that could help our students deliver small projects in very limited amounts of time.”

 How does Scrumban differ from Scrum and Kanban?

 While Scrumban overlaps with Scrum and Kanban in some ways, the team structures, roles, meetings (ceremonies), and guiding rules and principles differ.

 Scrumban teams use Scrum as the work method and Kanban as the lens through which they see, understand and improve their work.
 Scrumban key principles and attributes include:

 - Organizational management, to help your company plan the work necessary to achieve efficiency.

 - Simplification, Standardization, and Specialization: this means simplifying processes for greater efficiency, standardizing your company’s infrastructure to create more continuity, and hiring people who specialize in specific roles to effectively complete tasks.